History of Japanese Americans in Portland, Oregon: Early years

-The First Japanese-Oregonians
+The first Japanese Oregonians

-The first person of Japanese descent to permanently settle in the Portland area was said to have been the Issei 27-year old Miyo Iwakoshi who moved to the area in 1880 with her family from northern Japan.
+The first person of Japanese descent to permanently settle in the Portland area was said to have been the Issei 27-year-old Miyo Iwakoshi who moved to the area in 1880 with her family from northern Japan.
 She was joined by her brother, Riki, her Scottish Australian common-law husband, Captain Andrew McKinnon, and their adopted daughter, Tama Jewel Nitobe Mckinnon.
 The family would soon move southeast of Gresham to found the Orient sawmill, the surrounding area subsequently became known as Orient, Oregon.
-The family would experience tragedy as Captain McKinnon passed away six years latter, at the age of 66.
-However a few years latter his daughter Jewel McKinnon would go onto to marry businessman Shintaro Takaki in 1889, in the first Japanese-style wedding in Oregon.
+The family would experience tragedy as Captain McKinnon died six years later, at the age of 66.
+However a few years later his daughter Jewel McKinnon would go onto to marry businessman Shintaro Takaki in 1889, in the first Japanese-style wedding in Oregon.
 Takaki a merchant importer, who worked with Portland's Chinese-American community, had arrived in Oregon a few years earlier in 1885.
 With the proceeds from his import business Takaki, his wife, and his mother-in-law would go on to found a restaurant which would serve as an important communal center for the growing Japanese community in Portland.
-Miyo Iwakoshi passed away in 1931 and was buried in Gresham Pioneer Cemetery, Lot 85, Grave 3E, upon which a cedar tree was planted as a memorial.
-A headstone was dedicated to her on May 29, 1988 by the local Japanese-American community and the Gresham Historical Society.
+Miyo Iwakoshi died in 1931 and was buried in Gresham Pioneer Cemetery, Lot 85, Grave 3E, upon which a cedar tree was planted as a memorial.
+A headstone was dedicated to her on May 29, 1988, by the local Japanese-American community and the Gresham Historical Society.